- Puppy teething is intense, but usually ends when adult teeth come in at six months.

-When do Puppy’s Teeth Fall Out?
+When Do Puppy’s Teeth Fall Out?

-View a complete timeline of puppy teething here.
+View a complete timeline of puppy teething.

 How to Stop a Puppy From Nipping

-Puppies naturally nip at each other while playing, and sometimes they don’t realize how hard they’re able to do this without hurting the other dog.
-If they bite too hard, another dog will likely make a loud yelp sound, warning the puppy, “Hey, that hurt!”
-You can teach your puppy this as well by making a loud, high-pitched “OW” sound if he bites you.
-Then, make sure to give him a treat or verbal praise for backing off.
+Puppies naturally nip at each other while playing and sometimes don’t realize how hard they’re able to bite down without hurting the other dog.
+If they bite too hard, another dog will make a loud yelp, warning the puppy, “Hey, that hurts!”

+If he continues to nip you, stop the play session so that he realizes that biting is not rewarded.
+You may also need to redirect that excessive puppy energy with outside playtime, a walk, or a training session.
 Never hit your dog or otherwise physically punish him.
-If your pet seems to be biting out of aggression (not during a play), speak to a veterinarian about ways to deal with that behavior.
+If your pet seems to be biting out of aggression (not during play), speak to a veterinarian or dog trainer about ways to deal with that behavior.